Haigh Hall: Architecture

-The three-storey hall has a square plan round a central light well and is built of brick faced with sandstone ashlar.
+The five-storey hall has a square plan round a central light well and is built of brick faced with sandstone ashlar.
 The south-east entrance façade is symmetrical and has 11 bays, of which four project.
 The façade has a top cornice and parapet.
 At ground-floor level is a central half-glazed door and 10 tall casement windows, designed by the earl, which open from the inside and have a small upper sash.
 The first floor has eight tall 15-pane sash windows and above the porch, two shorter nine-pane sash windows and a central casement, while the second floor has 11 nine-pane sash windows.
 Over the door and adjacent windows is a Tuscan porch with paired columns at each end and columns either side of the door.

 The south-west garden front has seven bays with an ornamental cast-iron balcony at first-floor level.
 All the ironwork in the house was cast on the estate at the Haigh Foundry.
 The canted first, fifth and seventh bays are three storeys high with casements matching the ground floor of the front entrance.
 The north-east service wing has eight bays with three-storey canted bays at each end.
 There are two service entrances with round heads and fanlights with glazing bars.
 The rear of the house has 10 bays with casement windows to the ground floor and sashed windows on the floors above.

 The interior is richly decorated, particularly the ceilings.
 The entrance hall has a coffered ceiling and palmette frieze and two black marble fireplaces.
 The stair hall is sail vaulted with a central light and the staircase has a cast-iron balustrade.
 The first floor library has a decorated ceiling.
 As the earl's collections expanded, the library took over several rooms, including the dining room, which was moved to the entrance hall.

 The house was heated by hot air channelled through brass grilles in the skirting boards from seven stoves in the basement.
-Lighting was by means of candles, oil, naptha distilled from coal, paraffin and finally electricity.
-Wigan Corporation connected a gas supply that was used for cooking in the late 19th century.
+Lighting was firstly by candles, although electricity and gas were installed in the 19th century.

 Entrance lodges were constructed around the estate boundary and a gateway lodge was built on Wigan Lane around 1840.
 A stable block in red brick with yellow brick trim and Italianate tower with a pyramid roof was built north of the hall in 1865.

 The hall has been registered in the National Heritage List for England as a designated Grade II* listed building since 19 November 1951.